tlswg/tls13-spec/draft-ietf-tls-tls13.md

            ProtocolVersion version;
            Random random;
            CipherSuite cipher_suite;
-           Extension extensions<0..2^16-1>;
+           Extension extensions<6..2^16-1>;
        } ServerHello;

 version
-: This field contains the version of TLS negotiated for this session.
-Servers MUST select a version from the list in ClientHello.supported_versions extension.
+: This field contains the version of TLS negotiated for this connection.
+Servers MUST select a version from the list in ClientHello's supported_versions extension, or otherwise negotiate TLS 1.2 or previous.
-  A client which receives a version that was not offered MUST abort the handshake.
+  A client that receives a version that was not offered MUST abort the handshake.
   For this version of the specification, the version is 0x0304.
 (See
   {{backward-compatibility}} for details about backward compatibility.)

 random
+: 32 bytes generated by a secure random number generator.
+  See {{implementation-notes}} for additional information.
+  The last eight bytes MUST be overwritten as described below if negotiating TLS 1.2 or TLS 1.1, but the remaining bytes MUST be random.
-: This structure is generated by the server and MUST be generated independently of the ClientHello.random.
+  This structure is generated by the server and MUST be generated independently of the ClientHello.random.

 cipher_suite